Essential LGBTQ-friendly places to visit in Atlanta

 Atlanta Pride Festival and LGBTQ Events

-Plan your trip around Atlanta’s Pride Festival and Parade (canceled for 2021), one of the oldest and biggest in the nation, which draws thousands of visitors and is generally held mid-October.
+Plan your trip around Atlanta’s Pride Festival and Parade, one of the oldest and biggest in the nation, which draws thousands of visitors and is generally held mid-October.
 In addition to Pride, LGBTQ+ events such as Black Gay Pride, Out on Film and other annual events are not to be missed.